giuferrero/biomarkerbox/gui/text/2_Preprocessing.md

-This section will perform a quality control analysis on the input data verifying:
+This section will perform a pre-processing analyis of the input data to verify:

-* The consistency of the sample IDs
+* The normality of the data distribution
-* The presence of NA values
-* The presence of non numeric values in the count table
+* The presence of outlier values

 The following report files will be generated: